The Creation of the Macrocosm of Music

 Then the attempt was made to build, on top of that one tone, one after the other, the sounds of the overtone-spectrum as further, outer, accompanying sounds in the macrocosm of music.
 This artificial structure, the unconscious outer substitute for the inner loss of the tone, influenced the entire historical development of music.

-the last few thousand years we therefore witness the following development
+few thousand years we therefore witness the following development of tonality:

 With the increasing desire to further differentiate the macrocosm of music, arrangements for one voice grew into arrangements for several voices.
 Thus, the "one-voice system" was first expanded into a "two-voice system," and with this apparent progress a lengthy development began to construct an outer multi-tonality as a substitute for the lost inner formation of the natural overtone-spectrum.

-at first, two voices at the interval of an octave were used in songs and in
+two voices at the interval of an octave were used in songs and in the performance

 From the singing and playing in octaves we may conclude that the hearing capability can discriminate between the basic tone and the first overtone.
 According to Pythagoras, the octave is at a ratio of 1 to 2.

-parallels of fifths were employed in modern "up to date" songs and musical
+of fifths were employed in modern "up to date" songs and musical performances,

-performances, which caused great commotion among the music experts.
-The fifth
+which caused great commotion among the music experts.
+The fifth is the distance